The Wings of the Dove: Theatrical, television, and film adaptations

 The first television production of The Wings of the Dove, presented in 1952 on Westinghouse Studio One on CBS, was directed by Franklin J. Schaffner and featured Charlton Heston in one of his earlier roles as Merton Densher.
 It was adapted for television again in 1959, when it was presented on Playhouse 90, also by CBS.
 It starred Dana Wynter as Kate Croy.
 Merton Densher, played by James Donald, was renamed Miles Denshaw for this version.

 Playwright Guy Bolton adapted the novel for Broadway as Child of Fortune in 1956.
 It played a total of 23 performances, opening 13 November 1956 and closing less than three weeks later on 1 December.
-It starred Mildred Dunnock as Susan Shephard, Norah Howard as Mrs. Lowder, Edmund Purdom as Richard Denning (Merton Densher in the novel), Pippa Scott as Milly Temple (Theale in the novel), and Betsy von Furstenberg as Kate Croy.
+It starred Mildred Dunnock as Susan Shepherd, Norah Howard as Mrs. Lowder, Edmund Purdom as Richard Denning (Merton Densher in the novel), Pippa Scott as Milly Temple (Theale in the novel), and Betsy von Furstenberg as Kate Croy.
 It played the Royale Theatre (now the Jacobs Theatre) and was directed by Jed Harris.

 Composer Douglas Moore adapted the work into an opera which was given its premiere at the New York City Opera on 12 October 1961 with Regina Sarfaty as Kate Croy.

 Christopher Taylor adapted the work into a play for the West End's Lyric Theatre, London in 1963.
-Directed by Frith Banbury, it starred Gene Anderson as Kate Croy, Susannah York as Milly Theale, Wendy Hiller as Susan Shephard, Elspeth March as Maud Lowder, and James Donald as Merton Densher.
+Directed by Frith Banbury, it starred Gene Anderson as Kate Croy, Susannah York as Milly Theale, Wendy Hiller as Susan Shepherd, Elspeth March as Maud Lowder, and James Donald as Merton Densher.

-It was again adapted as a television play by the BBC in 1965, directed by Rudolph Cartier.
+It was again adapted as a television play by the BBC in 1979, directed by Rudolph Cartier.
 Another TV adaptation occurred in 1979 starring John Castle and Suzanne Bertish.

 The Wings of the Dove has been made into theatrical films three times, first in 1981, again in 1997, and lastly in 1998.
 Iain Softley directed the 1997 adaptation starring Helena Bonham Carter as Kate Croy, Alison Elliott as Milly Theale, and Linus Roache as Merton Densher.
 The film received mostly favourable reviews, and fared well at the box office.
 Bonham Carter received an Academy Award nomination for Best Actress.
 In 1998, the story was adapted into a modernized version for the film Under Heaven.
 In this version, the story is transplanted from London to Seattle.